vmware-archive/ansible-playbooks-chaperone/README.md

 managed "playbooks" project and use a [Local Manifest](https://gerrit.googlesource.com/git-repo/+/master/docs/manifest-format.txt#335) to remove this playbook repo and replace it with yours.
 For example:

-NOTE:A non-defaulted variable, download_site, must be set in the vars/assets.yml file or by other mechanism prior to calling this playbook.
+NOTE: A non-defaulted variable, download_site, must be set in the vars/assets.yml file or by other mechanism prior to calling this playbook.
 The download_site must provide a valid IP (or resolvable DNS name) and path to a directory thereunder from which the download files (e.g., ISO files or similar) may be obtained.